hsk81/protobuf-rpc-js/README.md

 #### Build:

-For the following to work you require a `QT5+` installation with `qmake` in the bin path; further the [protobuf3] package includes libraries which are required for compilation and linkage:
+For the following to work you require a `QT5+` installation with `qmake`; further, the [protobuf3] package has includes and libraries which are required for compilation and linkage:

 ```bash
 cd pb-rpc-js.git && make server-cpp